ytopt-team/autotune/Benchmarks/ECP-Apps/XSBench-Laptop/readme.md

 This directory includes autotuning XSBench on a laptop (MacBook Pro).
+This example demonstrates how to autotune at a small scale.
+After the ytopt is installed on the laptop, download the file xsbench-mpi.zip which includes the folders xsbench (for autotuning scripts), plopper (for compiling and execution), and openmp-threading (original code from https://github.com/ANL-CESAR/XSBench).